-If you have a 300 Blackout weapon you need to feed it right?
-We’ve put together some of the best 300 Blackout ammo on the market.
+If you have a .300 BLK you need to feed it, right?
+We’ve put together some of the best ammo on the market.

-Given the fact the 300 Blackout is such a versatile round we’ve broken up our choices by end purpose.
+Given the fact this is such a versatile round, we’ve broken up our choices by end purpose.

-300 Blackout is slowly becoming a more affordable round.
-It may be nowhere near as cheap as 223 or 7.62×39, but the price has been dropping constantly.
-It was initially near a buck a round, and at that price all you’ll hear while shooting is ka-ching, ka-ching ka-ching.
+.300 BLK is slowly becoming a more affordable round.
+It may be nowhere near as cheap as .223 or 7.62×39, but the price has been dropping.
+(Or at least was before the ammo shortage.)

-Luckily, prices have dropped, and ammo is hitting well under a dollar a round.
-Now if we avoid questionable reloads and want quality factory loads we are lead to Magtech First Defense.
+Now, if we avoid questionable reloads and want quality factory loads, we are led to Magtech First Defense.

-Supersonic ammunition and flies forward at a blistering 2230 feet per second, the ammo uses premium brass cases and high-quality FMJ projectiles.
+Supersonic ammunition flies forward at a blistering 2,230 feet per second, the ammo uses premium brass cases and high-quality FMJ projectiles.

 This is very basic ammunition designed to function reliably and accurately for all your training needs, perfect to be bought in bulk.

-One of the best things about the 300 Blackout round is the fact it’s superbly versatile.
+One of the best things about the .300 BLK round is the fact it’s superbly versatile.
 The rounds can range greatly in weight from light 90-grain supersonic loads to 220-grain subsonic baseball bats.

-When it comes to a suppressor slower is better.
+When it comes to a suppressor, slower is better.
 A subsonic round lacks that supersonic crack.
-A suppressor only stops the blast at the muzzle end of the gun.
-It does nothing for the supersonic crack.
+Suppressors only stop the blast at the muzzle end of the gun — they do nothing for the supersonic crack.

 A subsonic load through a suppressor is nice and quiet.
 Nowhere near movie quiet, but quiet enough to be hearing safe.